WilliamCheung2004/Bumper-Cars/README.md

 ## Starting instructions:
 1. Download the zip file from [here](https://drive.google.com/file/d/1raFOiHgEf1FbrqpdGgbqAGtzlo0EReEj/view?usp=drive_link) and unzip
-2. Then download Visual Studio Code or something that can run GLUT
+2. I recommend using Visual Studio Code or any IDE that can supports GLUT
-3. Open the Freeglutexample.sln file
+3. Open and run the Freeglutexample.sln file
-4. Run the file - it should take a few seconds or more to load due to the models

 ---

 ## Features